Steve Wynn, casino mogul, resigns as RNC finance chair

-Steve Wynn, the billionaire casino magnate, resigned as finance chair of the Republican National Committee on Saturday following a report of widespread misconduct allegations, NBC News has confirmed.
+Steve Wynn, the billionaire casino magnate, resigned as finance chair of the Republican National Committee on Saturday following a report of widespread misconduct allegations.

 Wynn, who has donated millions to the Republican Party, was accused sexual misconduct by people who have worked at his Las Vegas casinos, according to a report in The Wall Street Journal on Friday.
 The report detailed a pattern of behavior that spans decades and included accusations by employees that they were coerced by him to perform sex acts.

+"Effective today I am resigning as Finance Chairman of the RNC.
+The unbelievable success we have achieved must continue.
+The work we are doing to make America a better place is too important to be impaired by this distraction.
+I thank the President for the opportunity to serve and wish him continued success," Wynn said in a statement to NBC News Saturday.

-Wynn, who President Donald Trump has called “a great friend,” has denied the allegations.
+Wynn, who President Donald Trump has called "a great friend," has denied the allegations made in the Wall Street Journal article.

-“The idea that I ever assaulted any woman is preposterous,” Wynn, 76, said in a statement provided to NBC News.
-“We find ourselves in a world where people can make allegations, regardless of the truth, and a person is left with the choice of weathering insulting publicity or engaging in multi-year lawsuits."
+"The idea that I ever assaulted any woman is preposterous," Wynn, 76, said in a statement provided to NBC News on Friday.
+"We find ourselves in a world where people can make allegations, regardless of the truth, and a person is left with the choice of weathering insulting publicity or engaging in multi-year lawsuits."

 The board of directors of Wynn Resorts is also conducting a review and said it met Friday and formed a special committee of the board "comprised solely of independent directors" to investigate the allegations.